Saphereye/Pinacol/README.md

 # Pinacol
-Python program for encryptIoN And COmpression of FiLes
+Python program for encryptIoN And COmpression of fiLes

 Currently works only for textual files(Image compression in progress)